ecmwf/aviso/docs/source/guide/getting_started.rst

 Getting Started
 ===============
 Aviso can be used as a Python API or as Command-Line Interface (CLI) application.
 Below find a few steps to quickly get a working configuration, able to listen to notifications.
-Note that Aviso is a client application, this assumes that a notification server is up and running.
+Note that Aviso is a client application, the following quick start shows how to connect to the ECMWF notification service, that is the current default configuration.
+For alternative configurations see :ref:`configuration`.

 Installing
 ----------